willqiao/batch-approval/batch-ui/README.md

   1. initialize state by assigning object
   2. update state elsewhere : setState({oneproperty:value}, callbackfunction)
   3. we can move state value to top component, and pass it to child (stateless) component through properties.
 Stateless component is better defined as function to avoid adding state.
+  4. React is one way binding, we need onChange event to setState for user input.

 ### ES 6 2015 cheat sheets